cgeils25/Bulk_Chemical_Similarity_Search/README.md

 (the -u flag is only important if you're writing to a log file.
 Without it, python just prints everything once the process finishes rather than continuously)

 FYI this ended up being 111 GB of compressed (.gz) files for me.
-Uncompressed, I calculated it would be 909.8 GB
+Uncompressed, I calculated it would be 909.8 GB, although my implementation leaves the files themselves compressed while processing them.

 Next, to extract relevant data (SMILES, pubchem Id, etc.) from the resulting sdf files with parallelization, run: